Pierre Paulin: Famous designs

-Pierre Paulin was most famous for his innovative designs during the 1960s when he worked for Artifort.
-His most famed chair designs were the Mushroom chair (1959), Ribbon chair (1966) and Tongue chair (1968).
+Paulin was most famous for his innovative designs during the 1960s, when he worked for Artifort.
+His most famous chair designs were the Mushroom chair (1959), Ribbon chair (1966) and Tongue chair (1968).

 Interior design

-Pierre Paulin was as well highly influential during the 1970s.
-He was invited by Mobilier national to decorate the private apartments of Georges Pompidou in the Élysée Palace (1971).
-He was then invited again in 1983 to furnish the office of François Mitterrand.
-Most of his iconic models were made in collaboration with the Atelier de Recherche et de création - Mobilier national.
+Paulin was also highly influential during the 1970s.
+He was invited by the Mobilier National to decorate the private apartments of Georges Pompidou in the Élysée Palace (1971).
+He was invited back again in 1983 to furnish the office of François Mitterrand.
+Most of his iconic models were made in collaboration with the Atelier de Recherche et de création – Mobilier National.

-He also redesigned the interiors of the Denon Wing of the Louvre Museum, the hall of Tapestries in the Paris City Hall, the Economic and Social Council assembly room, the Green Room of the state radio's Broadcasting House ("Maison de la Radio") the Nikko Hotel and other places.
+He also redesigned the interiors of the Denon Wing of the Louvre museum, the hall of Tapestries in the Paris City Hall, the Economic and Social Council assembly room, the Green Room of the state radio's Broadcasting House ('Maison de la Radio'), the Nikko Hotel, among other places.